Neotys-Labs/Tricentis-Tosca/README.md

 The User Path Update feature merge the original User Path with a newer recording, copying variable extractors and variables.
 Below the SAP GUI User Path in NeoLoad.

 <p align="center"><img src="/screenshots/userpath.png" alt="user path" /></p>

+**Warning**: In Tosca 12.2, if executions errors are not displayed in Tosca Commander, you can see them in file neoload-add-on-error.txt located in you user profile directory.

 ## ChangeLog